Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

     disk / 50 GiB

-### Deploy Postgres Database
+### Deploy SQLite Database

-A postgress database is used for backend storage.
+A SQLite database is used for backend storage.

-The postgress database uses docker compose to run:
+The SQLite database uses docker compose to run:

 ```yaml
 version: "3"